 In an interview with The Associated Press, Starbucks' CEO Howard Schultz said that the relationship with Green Mountain will continue and that Starbucks will still sell its pods for Keurig machines in cafes.
 He said that the Keurig machine is "a fantastic choice" for customers who want only brewed coffee.

 The Verismo, however, uses a high-pressure system that can make lattes and other espresso-based drinks, as well as brewed coffee.
-Essentially, Starbucks has said its machine targets a different type of customer.

 "They'll coexist and be complementary," Schultz said.

 Investors aren't so certain.
 When Starbucks first announced its plans to roll out the Verismo in March, shares of Green Mountain plunged.
 Green Mountain's stock has lost 51 percent of its value since then.
 Starbucks' stock is little changed in the same period.